JoGMG/know-your-movies/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project's directory.
-3. Open the dynamic folder.
+3. Open the `dynamic` folder.
-4. Open the home_page.html file in your browser.
+4. Open the `home_page.html` file in your browser.
 5. Enjoy!

 ### Usage

 To use the project:

-1. Open the home_page.html file in your browser.
+1. Open the `home_page.html` file in your browser.
 2. Enter the title of the movie you want to know more about in the search bar.
-3. Click on the search button or press the Enter key on your keyboard when in the search input field.
+3. Click on the `search` button or press the `Enter` key on your keyboard when in the search input field.
 4. Select a movie from the list of search results.
 4. View information about the movie.

 ### API or Data Sources

 This project uses _TMDb API_ to retrieve movie information.
-There is no need to obtain an API Authentication key to retrieve movie information.
-Use the project as it is.
-It works.
+There is no need to obtain an API Authentication key to use the project.
+It works fine as it is.

 ## Technologies Used